Solid carbide drills

 In the video you can see some examples of the use of solid carbide drills for drilling flat steel and sheet metal.
 The Kaltenbach KF2506 and Voortman V320 flat steel drilling units or sheet metal processing centers shown in the video have the appropriate stability and correspondingly high drive power with high drill speed, high feed rate and torque.
 Only with these high-performance drilling units can the drilling performance of the solid carbide drills also be exploited economically.

-From a drill diameter of approx. 20mm, the use of carbide drills with replaceable carbide cutting body makes more economic sense.
-As a machine and tool specialist, we can of course also offer you modular drilling systems with exchangeable tool cutting edges:
+From a drilling diameter of approx. 20 mm, a carbide drill with a replaceable carbide cutting body makes more economic sense than a solid carbide drill, as the drill is comparatively expensive in this diameter range due to the volume (solid carbide).
+As a machine and tool specialist, we naturally also offer you modular drills with replaceable cutting edges:

-The Hartner Multiplex carbide cutting edges and Kennametal KSEM are screwed into a tool holder and replaced when worn.
-However, these carbide cutting bodies have limited regrindability and are therefore not sent for regrinding by most machine users.
+The Nenok modular carbide cutting inserts and Kennametal KSEM are screwed into a tool holder and replaced when worn.
+However, these carbide cutting bodies can only be re-sharpened to a limited extent and are therefore not sent out for re-sharpening by most machine users.
+Solid carbide drills have a clear advantage here, as they can be easily re-sharpened to achieve optimum cutting values and precision again.